- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 We are always glad to accept resumes from enthusiastic, hard working, dependable, team oriented people who wish to join our team of veterinary health care professionals.

 Please email completed applications and resumes to email@example.com

 Positions for which we may have openings include:

 Receptionists (who are also called customer service representatives or client-relations specialists) are the customer-relations experts in a veterinary practice.
 They are the clients’ first impression of the practice, on the phone or in person.
 Receptionists must possess strong organizational skills, excellent telephone and in-person communication skills, and the ability to remain calm under pressure.
 Receptionists must have compassion for animals and their owners and understand the stress that patients and clients endure.

 Receptionists are responsible for greeting clients; differentiating routine cases from emergency cases; scheduling appointments; entering client, patient, and financial data into the computer; generating invoices and explaining them to clients; processing payments; and managing the retrieval and storage of medical records.

 Receptionists should expect to spend nearly all of their workdays at the front desk.
 The position requires the completion of a high-school degree or further education, competence in the English language, patience, and a pleasant manner.
 Ideally, newly hired receptionists will possess computer skills and have had cashier and related front-office work experience.
 Must be able to work some weekends and holidays.

-NO RECEPTIONIST POSITIONS AVAILABLE AT THIS TIME.
+FULL-TIME RECEPTIONIST POSITION AVAILABLE AT THIS TIME.

 Veterinary technicians may also be identified as registered veterinary technicians, certified veterinary technicians, animal-health technicians, or veterinary nurses.
 In many states, veterinary technicians are required to have completed an AVMA-accredited veterinary-technician program prior to passing the state’s requirements for certification or registration.